ProfessorZA/gif-display/README.md

 # gif-display

+This allows you to have an animated GIF that floats above your Linux desktop — built with Python and PyQt6.

 ## 🎬 Demo

 Here’s a preview of the sprite in action:

 ![Demo](assets/example.gif)
 This allows you to have an animated GIF that floats above your Linux desktop — built with Python and PyQt6.

 # 🧿 Desktop Gif